26th Infantry Division (United States): Cold War

 The division was reactivated on 11 April 1947 in Boston.
 It remained as the major command of the Massachusetts Army National Guard, but its command took control of units from other states following consolidation of the Army National Guard.
 The division remained as an active reserve component of the Army National Guard, but it was not selected for any deployments to cold war contingencies.
 In 1956 the division received its distinctive unit insignia.

-The division was reorganized in accordance with the Pentomic organization, probably in 1959.
-The five infantry battle groups of the division were the 1st Battle Group, 101st Infantry, 1 Btl Gp-104th Inf, 1 Btl Gp-181st Inf, 1st Battle Group, 182nd Infantry, and 1st Battle Group, 220th Infantry.
+The division was reorganized in accordance with the Pentomic organization in 1959.
+The five infantry battle groups of the division were the 1st Battle Group (BG), 101st Infantry, 1st BG, 104th Infantry, 1st BG, 181st Infantry, 1st BG, 182nd Infantry, and 1st BG, 220th Infantry.
 The 104th Infantry Regiment was reorganized on 1 May 1959 under the Combat Arms Regimental System as the 1st Battle Group, 104th Infantry.

-In 1963, the division was reorganized under the Reorganization Objective Army Division plan.
-Its regimental commands were inactivated in favor of brigades.
-The 101st Infantry Regiment became the 1st Brigade, 26th Infantry Division, headquartered in Dorchester, Massachusetts.
-The 104th Infantry Regiment became the 3rd Brigade, 26th Infantry Division, headquartered in Springfield, Massachusetts.
-Among the division's units in 1965 were the 1-101 infantry, 1–104, 2–104, 1–181, 1–182, 1-220 Infantry, and 1-101 FA.
+In 1963, the division was reorganized under the Reorganization Objective Army Division plan, which used battalions organized under a brigade-based system.
+The 101st Infantry Regiment became the basis of the 1st Brigade, 26th Infantry Division, headquartered in Dorchester, Massachusetts; the 104th Infantry Regiment became the basis of the 3rd Brigade, 26th Infantry Division, headquartered in Springfield, Massachusetts.
+Among the division's units in 1965 were the 1-101, 1–104, 2–104, 1–181, 1–182, and 1-220 Infantry, and 1-101 FA.
 The division was organized as a light infantry division, and at the same time, the 26th Aviation Battalion was established to provide air support.
-In 1967 the 43rd Infantry Division of the Connecticut Army National Guard was consolidated into the 43rd Brigade, 26th Division, and put under the command of the 26th Infantry Division.
+In 1967, the 43rd Infantry Division of the Connecticut Army National Guard was inactivated and consolidated into the 43rd Brigade, and put under the command of the 26th Infantry Division.

 In 1987, the 26th Aviation Battalion was dissolved and the 126th Aviation Regiment arose in its place.
 The 126th Aviation Regiment's battalions formed the basis of the new divisional 26th Aviation Brigade.
-In 1988, the 3rd Brigade comprised the 1st and 2nd Battalions, 104th Infantry Regiment and the 1st Battalions of the 181st and 182nd Infantry Regiments.
+In 1988, the division’s 3rd Brigade comprised the 1st and 2nd Battalions, 104th Infantry Regiment and the 1st Battalions of the 181st and 182nd Infantry Regiments.

 On 1 April 1988, the division was relocated to Camp Edwards, Massachusetts.
 The division headquarters was consolidated with 1st Brigade, 26th Infantry Division.
 In its place, the 86th Infantry Brigade was assigned to the division as a round-out unit.